FanatiQS/VerbalEyes-Scroll-Controller/README.md

-## Core Library
-The core library can be used to implement the scroll controller on other platforms.
-It is written in C and works in C99 or newer as well as C++.
-More details on how the core API works can be found [here](./src/README.md).

 ## ESP8266 Build
 <!-- The built-in implementation has only been tested to work on the ESP8266. -->
 <!-- It is an Arduino project with -->